 You shouldn’t just use any old axe to split logs though.
 You need to get a wood splitting axe or wood splitting maul.
 They are specifically manufactured to split wood, unlike some other axes which have their own special functions like chopping trees down or carefully carving and shaping wood.

-Splitting Axe Reviews & Ratings
+Splitting Axe Reviews & Ratings for 2017

 |Fiskars X27 Super Splitting Axe||Weight (lbs): 8|